reza-mohammadvand/Financial-Project/README.md

 The script uses the `psutil` library to set CPU affinity to the first core.
 This can help improve performance by ensuring that the script runs on a specific CPU core.

+### Data Ingestion Service (server.py)

+The data ingestion service is a Flask application that receives data from POST requests, validates the data, and forwards it to a Kafka topic.
+The data can be either financial data or additional data, and the validation checks are different for each type of data.

+The `ingest_data` function is the route handler for the `/ingest` endpoint.
+It gets the JSON data from the request, validates the data using the `validate_data` function, and if the data is valid, forwards it to Kafka using the `forward_data_to_kafka` function.

+The `validate_data` function checks if all required keys are present in the data and if their values are of the correct type.
+For financial data, it also checks if the opening price is less than the high price and the low price is greater than the closing price.

+The `forward_data_to_kafka` function sends the validated data to the Kafka topic 'validated_data'.
+If an error occurs while sending the data, it prints an error message.

+The Flask application runs on port 5000 and the Kafka producer connects to a Kafka broker running on localhost at port 9092.

+### Kafka Processor (KafkaProcessor.java)

+The Kafka processor is a Java application that consumes data from a Kafka topic, processes the data, and then produces the processed data to another Kafka topic.

+The `StockIndicators` class is a container for the three types of indicators that are being calculated for each stock: Moving Average (over 14 periods), Exponential Moving Average (with a smoothing factor of 0.5), and Relative Strength Index (RSI, over 14 periods).
+Each of these indicators is represented by an instance of a class (`MovingAverage`, `ExponentialMovingAverage`, `RSI`) that encapsulates the logic for calculating the respective indicator.

+The `parseData` function is a utility function that uses the Gson library to parse a JSON string into a `Map<String, Object>`.
+The `TypeToken` is used to specify the generic type for the map.

+The `convertToJson` function is another utility function that uses the Gson library to convert a `Map<String, Object>` into a JSON string.

+The `forwardDataToPython` function is responsible for sending the processed data to another Python application via Kafka.
+It creates a Kafka producer with the specified properties, defines the Kafka topic to which the data will be sent, converts the data to JSON, and sends it to the Kafka topic.
+If an error occurs while sending the data, it prints an error message.
+Finally, it closes the Kafka producer to release its resources.
+پ
+The `ExponentialMovingAverage` class in Java calculates the exponential moving average (EMA) of a series of numbers.
+The EMA is a type of moving average that gives more weight to recent data.
+The degree of weighting decrease is defined by the `alpha` parameter, also known as the smoothing factor.

+The `MovingAverage` class in Java calculates the moving average of a series of numbers.
+The moving average is the average of the most recent `n` numbers, where `n` is the period of the moving average.

+The `RSI` class in Java calculates the Relative Strength Index (RSI) of a series of closing prices.
+The RSI is a momentum oscillator used in technical analysis that measures the speed and change of price movements.